 Natural Hazards Center

-Heather Champeau is a research assistant and applied sociologist at the Natural Hazards Center, as well as a graduate student in the Department of Sociology at the University of Colorado-Boulder.
-She brings a decade of experience in evaluation and implementation science and especially enjoys working with nonprofit organizations, health organizations, school districts, and government agencies.
-Heather served as the Estimates Demographer in Colorado’s State Demography Office for two years while pursuing her doctoral degree and focused on formulaic improvements, data dissemination, and supporting the pursuits of local governments while gathering the data and crunching the numbers to create the State’s official population estimate.
+Heather Champeau is a research assistant and applied sociologist at the Natural Hazards Center and a graduate student in the Department of Sociology at the University of Colorado-Boulder.
+She brings over 15 years of experience in social science data wrangling and served as the Population Estimates Demographer in Colorado's State Demography Office for two years while pursuing her doctoral degree.

 Heather works on several projects that reflect her applied background.
 A member of the Natural Hazards Center's team, she manages data creation for the Social Science Extreme Event Research (SSEER) network, a platform designed to support the interdisciplinary connection and advancement of social scientists who study hazards and disasters.
 Heather's dissertation uses a subset of SSEER data and offers the first investigation of social science extreme events researchers, an increasingly influential group to understand as our planet faces more and different climate change impacts.